AmirHKiani98/Risk-Management/README.md

 I am Amirhossein Kiani, a student of **Risk Managemnt** course.

-I'm gonna programm content of this course, due to prof. Samimi A. presentations
+I'm gonna program content of this course, due to prof. Samimi A. presentations

 Feel free to contact me through this email: amirhkiani98@yahoo.com